Life with Braces in Philadelphia and Bensalem, PA

 Excellent oral hygiene is essential and must be practiced throughout treatment.
 Braces DO NOT cause cavities, but poor oral hygiene DOES.
 Do not allow poor oral hygiene to result in poor tissue response during treatment.

-You must brush four times per day: after breakfast, after lunch, after dinner, and before going to sleep.
-Pay special attention to the area along the gum line.
-The proxybrush is very helpful for brushing between the braces.
-Be sure that your toothbrush has soft bristles, and use the prescribed Prevident 5000 toothpaste as a fluoride supplement.
+Be sure that your toothbrush has soft bristles and use the prescribed Prevident 5000 toothpaste as a fluoride supplement.
 This will help keep your teeth strong while you wear braces.
 Brush with this once daily as directed on the label.
-Use regular toothpaste, which does not whiten teeth (e.g. Crest or Colgate) the other times you brush every day.
+Use regular toothpaste that does not whiten teeth (e.g. Crest or Colgate) the other times you brush every day.
 Floss every night as instructed by our office.

 Eating with Braces